KyloRen1/Sequence-Classification-of-Human-Robot-Walking/README.md

 [Sequential Image Classification of Human-Robot Walking Environments using Temporal Neural Networks]() by Bohdan Ivaniuk-Skulskyi, Andrew Garrett Kurbis, Alex Mihailidis, and Brokoslaw Laschowski

 ## News
+***10/07/2024***
+- Our absrtact accepted to Toronto Robotics Conference

+***10/06/2024***
+- Our paper accepted to IEEE International Conference on Biomedical Robotics and Biomechatronics (BioRob) 2024

 ***05/05/2023***
-1. Our absrtact accepted to ICRA 2023 Computer Vision for Wearable Robotics Workshop
+- Our absrtact accepted to ICRA 2023 Computer Vision for Wearable Robotics Workshop

 ***19/04/2023***
-1. Our poster accepted to ICAIR 2023
+- Our poster accepted to ICAIR 2023

 ## Installation
 Create virtual environment and run requirements.txt